-The auditors of BAT and BATIF are PricewaterhouseCoopers LLP (Chartered Accountants and Registered Auditors (members of the Institute of Chartered Accountants in England and Wales)) who have audited the accounts of BAT and BATIF without qualification in accordance with applicable law and International Standards on Auditing (UK and Ireland) for each of the two financial years ended 31 December 2011 and 31 December 2012.
+Effective 23 March 2015, KPMG LLP are the auditors of BAT and BATIF.
+The auditors of BAT and BATIF were previously PricewaterhouseCoopers LLP (Chartered Accountants and Registered Auditors (members of the Institute of Chartered Accountants in England and Wales)) who audited the accounts of BAT and BATIF without qualification in accordance with applicable law and International Standards on Auditing (UK and Ireland) for each of the two financial years ended 31 December 2013 and 31 December 2014.

-The auditors of BATHTN are PricewaterhouseCoopers Accountants N.V.
-(Chartered Accountants and Registered Auditors (members of the Institute of Chartered Accountants in The Netherlands)) who have audited the accounts of BATHTN without qualification in accordance with Part 9 of Book 2 of the Dutch Civil Code for each of the two financial years ended 31 December 2011 and 31 December 2012.
+Effective 1 May 2015, KPMG Accountants N.V. are the auditors of BATHTN.
+The auditors of BATHTN were previously PricewaterhouseCoopers Accountants N.V.
+(Chartered Accountants and Registered Auditors (members of the Institute of Chartered Accountants in The Netherlands)) who audited the accounts of BATHTN without qualification in accordance with Part 9 of Book 2 of the Dutch Civil Code for each of the two financial years ended 31 December 2013 and 31 December 2014.